juli303/DirtyDmxDirector/README.md

 # DirtyDmxDirector (WIP)

-Ever needed a simple standalone DMX controller that fits in your pocket, doesn't need a network or computer and can be power over USB?
+Ever needed a simple standalone DMX controller that fits in your pocket, doesn't need a network or computer and can be powered over USB?
 This is the solution, DirtyDMXDirector FTW!
 The current hardware is the Elecrow ESPTerminal as it combines the ESP32 with a nice screen and case.
 The only thing you have to add is a MAX485 IC (and optocouplers and resistors if you want to be on the safe side).